The ROI of AI agents —

-Every task in Spaces carries two time references — the actual agent-assisted duration and a manual baseline estimate.
+Every task carries two clocks — actual agent-assisted time and a manual baseline.
 The ratio is your productivity multiple.
-Layer in cycle-time decomposition, iteration counts, and per-task LLM cost, and you have the data to answer 'are agents actually worth it?' with numbers, not intuition.
+Layer in cycle time, iterations, and per-task LLM cost, and “are agents worth it?” stops being a debate and becomes a dashboard.

 The full picture of what agents deliver